Cialis

 Generic Cialis

-Tmax (time to reach maximum plasma concentration), which typically ranges from 30 minutes to 6 hours with a median of 2 hours for both branded and generic cialis products.
+Time needed to reach maximum plasma concentration (Tmax) extends from 30 minutes to 6 hours with a median value of 2 hours for both branded and generic cialis products.

 -